 Registration for classes, schedule changes, and withdrawal from school are handled by the guidance office.
+No schedule changes will be made after classes are leveled and/or students complete a grading period in that course.
 All textbooks, library books, and school materials must be returned before guidance can forward student records to another school.
 A parent or guardian must come to the guidance department to withdraw a student.